geysertimes/geysertimes.github.io/docs/users/problem-contributions.md

 ## Missing geyser or other hydrothermal feature

-If a geyser or other hydrothermal feature is missing in our database, you can request the addition of a new features to our database using our [online form](https://forms.gle/xeiS9tcFsDuiooHg8).
+If a geyser or other hydrothermal feature is missing in our database, you can request its addition to GeyserTimes using our [online form](https://forms.gle/xeiS9tcFsDuiooHg8).

 To submit a feature request, you need the following information:

 * your email address and your GeyserTimes username,
 * the name of the geyser, at best already being in use by an authoritative source, like _The Geysers of Yellowstone_ by T. Scott Bryan, GOSA publications, the Yellowstone National Park or USGS websites, or other reputable and established sources,
 * the geyser basin and group/complex in which the geyser is located, following conventions established by T. Scott Bryan’s _The Geysers of Yellowstone_,
-* the exact location of the geyser, ideally as coordinates, i.e., as latitude and longitude, or as short written summary along with uploaded photos otherwise,
+* the exact location of the geyser, ideally as decimal coordinates (latitude and longitude) or otherwise as a short written summary along with uploaded photos,
-* (optionally), if available, the eruption intervals and durations, and,
+* (optionally), typical eruption intervals and durations, and,
 * a reason why the feature should be added to the database.

 :::tip